A special forcefield

 - Lead and other heavy metals don't work for a beam at the energies the LHC produces.
 They use a 10-ton rod of graphite and move the beam around so it doesn't melt it.

-- Fusion occurs at such high temperatures that to contain the (generally isotopes of) hydrogen that is undergoing fusion you use a magnetic field to keep that superheated fuel away from the walls of the reactor.
-Fusion reactors have been built and have been run but the energy required to create, sustain, and contain the reaction has so far been greater than the energy it has been possible to generate (except for fusion bombs, which are obviously impractical for any application that doesn't involve Stuff Blowing Up).
+- Fusion occurs at such high temperatures that, to contain the (generally isotopes of) hydrogen undergoing fusion, you use a magnetic field to keep that superheated fuel away from the walls of the reactor.
+Fusion reactors have been built and have been run, but the energy required to create, sustain, and contain the reaction has so far been greater than the energy it has been possible to generate (except for fusion bombs, which are obviously impractical for any application that doesn't involve Stuff Blowing Up).

-- Even smaller devices like fusors found in many colleges, which usually can not produce net energy, require a massive amount of shielding.
-In these cases, it's less a matter of the released plasma or superheated fuel being an issue, though, as it is a concern about releasing hard X-rays and fast neutrons bouncing around should the lead glass break.
+- Even smaller devices like fusors found in many colleges, which usually cannot produce net energy, require a massive amount of shielding.
+In these cases, though, it's less a matter of the released plasma or superheated fuel being an issue, and more a concern about releasing hard X-rays and fast neutrons bouncing around should the lead glass break.